Definition of Capital Lease Criteria

 Is there any bargain purchase option available in the agreement? | NO |

-Does the lease term exceed 75% of useful life? | NO |
+Does the lease term exceed 75% of useful Life? | NO |

-Does the present value of MLP exceed 90% of the fair value of the asset today? | YES |
+Does the present value of MLP exceed 90% of the asset’s fair value today? | YES |

 Criteria for Capital Lease